Bypass spam filtering for an email address or domain in Office 365

 • Review and click on Finish to create the rule.

-• When you create any Transport rule in Exchange Online, by default its created in disabled state.
-Click on the Rule and toggle the switch to Enable.
+• When you create a Transport rule in Exchange Online, it’s disabled by default.
+To enable it, select the rule and switch the toggle to Enable it.

-Option 3 – Outlook Safe Senders list to bypass spam filtering
+Option 3 – Using Outlook Safe Senders list

-Users can use their Outlook for Desktop or Outlook on the web (Outlook Web App) to create a safe sender list.
-By creating a safe sender list, the email or domain will bypass content filtering and the email will be delivered to users Inbox.
+Users can create a safe sender list using Outlook for Desktop or Outlook on the web (Outlook Web App).
+When a safe sender list is created, emails or domains on that list bypass content filtering and are delivered directly to the user’s inbox.

-Admins an also configure the Safe Sender list by using Powershell cmdlets.
-The cmdlet which can be used is Set-MailboxJunkEmailConfiguration.
+Administrators can also configure the Safe Sender list using PowerShell cmdlets.
+The cmdlet which can be used for this purpose is Set-MailboxJunkEmailConfiguration.

-To check the Blocked or allowed senders configured on any User mailbox. you can use below cmdlet.
+To verify the blocked or allowed senders configured for any user mailbox, you can use the following cmdlet.

 Get-MailboxJunkEmailConfiguration -Identity "<MailboxIdentity>" | Format-List trusted*,contacts*,blocked*

-You can add an IP address in the Allow IP list using default connection filter policy which already exists on Microsoft 365 defender portal under Anti-spam policies.
-To be able to edit the policy, you should have Security administrator rights or you should be a member of Organization Management group.
+To add an IP address to the Allow IP list using the default connection filter policy in the Microsoft 365 Defender portal under Anti-spam policies, you’ll need to have Security Administrator rights or be a member of the Organization Management group to access and edit the policy.

-Here’s are the steps to add an IP address into the Allow list:
+Here are the steps to add an IP address to the Allow list:

 • Under Email & collaboration > Policies & rules.